microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 ## Tuple Literals

-An tuple literal is a sequence of one or more expressions of any type, separated by commas, enclosed in `(` and `)`.
+A [tuple](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) literal is a sequence of one or more expressions of any type, separated by commas, enclosed in `(` and `)`.
 The type of the tuple includes the information about each item type.

 | Value Literal | Type |
 | --- | --- |